ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - *More control for a better chance to dodge those bullets.*
 - Reaper:
   - Damage dealt to enemies with less than 50% HP is now increased by +20%, instead of being doubled.
   - *The vanilla version is just OP, effectively reducing all enemy HP to 75%.
-This tweak is still powerful, but no longer feels like cheating.*
+Now it's still powerful, but no longer feels like cheating.*
 - GIANT!:
   - Increased melee knockback: 250% > 300%.
   - Updated text to show the full stats.